Characters of the StarCraft series: Tychus Findlay

 Tychus J. Findlay is a marine and past associate of Raynor's who becomes affiliated with the Raiders.
 He appears in the novel Heaven's Devil and in Wings of Liberty as one of the main characters.
 Findlay is known for his charisma and toughness, and by his friendship with James Raynor.
 Findlay is introduced in the cinematic trailer for StarCraft II, in which he is shown being encased into powered combat armour.
 Once he is fully suited up, Mengsk addresses him by name, saying that he is ready for action.
 "Hell, it’s about time," Findlay responds.
 Findlay is surrounded by rumours regarding his reputation; on the one hand, he is held as a loyal soldier who risks his life to save his comrades, while on the other, he is regarded as an amoral scoundrel.
 Findlay and Raynor fought together for the Confederacy several years prior to the events of StarCraft before becoming outlaws; Findlay was eventually captured and incarcerated.
 By Wings of Liberty, Findlay escapes from prison, tracks down Raynor, and recruits him to work for the secretive Moebius Foundation, where, according to Metzen, Findlay acts as the metaphorical devil on Raynor's shoulder.

 After the events of the Campaign, it is revealed that Tychus was only released from his prison by Arcturus Mengsk under the condition that he had to assassinate Sarah Kerrigan.
 If she dies, Tychus would go free; otherwise, his combat armor would kill him.
-After Kerrigan is de-infested by the Xel'naga artifact's energy pulse, when Tychus revealed this to Raynor, Raynor blocked Tychus' shot intended for Kerrigan and shot his friend dead.
+After Kerrigan is de-infested by the Xel'naga artifact's energy pulse and freed from Amon's control, when Tychus revealed this to Raynor, Raynor blocked Tychus' shot intended for Kerrigan and shot his friend dead.

 Tychus also appears as a playable character in Heroes of the Storm.